httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 # Crypto-Key Header Field {#crypto-key}

-An Crypto-Key header field can be used to describe the input keying material used in the Encryption header field.
+A Crypto-Key header field can be used to describe the input keying material used in the Encryption header field.

 The Crypto-Key header field uses the extended ABNF syntax defined in Section 1.2